openkim/kliff/README.md

-from kliff.dataset import Dataset from kliff.ml import TrainingWheels  # Model adapter and export from kliff.ml import OptimizerTorch  # Optimizer workflow from kliff.ml.libdescriptor import Descriptor  # New descriptor workflow
+from kliff.dataset import Dataset from kliff.ml import TrainingWheels  # Model adapter and export from kliff.ml import OptimizerTorch  # Optimizer workflow from kliff.ml import Descriptor  # New descriptor workflow

 from torch import nn